 Secure Software Development guide

 This document provides guidelines to secure software development at Mattermost.
-The document is at the moment a 50% draft and not conclusive.
+The document is at the moment a and not conclusive.

 This document covers the secure software development practices on all source repositories used to create software products offered by Mattermost.